 Understanding the difference between Danger and Warning can help you easily identify the hazards you may encounter while working with various chemicals.

-The new GHS labeling system going into effect June 1st has specific guidelines that employers need to adhere to in regards to the labeling of hazardous chemicals.
+The new GHS labeling system gone into effect on June 1st, 2016, has specific guidelines that employers need to adhere to in regards to the labeling of hazardous chemicals.

 One of these new guidelines is the use of a “signal word” to immediately alert the user of potential risks associated with the chemical.
 This signal word can only be 1 of 2 approved words set by the GHS: